TheDataWare/data-viz-tutorials/README.md

-# data-viz-tutorials
+# Data Visualization Tutorials
+### These tutorials are written using [the d3.js](https://github.com/d3/d3) library.
+This repository contains only the javascript code, for the full tutorials you can check out the dataware website, under the [data visualization topic](http://www.thedataware.com/topic/data-visualization).

-### Data Visualization tutorials using d3.js.
-You can find these tutorials also on the dataware website, under [this topic](http://www.thedataware.com/topic/data-visualization).
-The quickest way to visualize the tutorials is to clone the repo and start a python web server on the d3-tutorials directory.
+### The quickest way to visualize the tutorials is to clone the repo and start a python web server:

 * git clone https://github.com/TheDataWare/data-viz-tutorials
 * cd data-viz-tutorials